Libertad Lamarque

-Libertad Lamarque Bouza (/es/; 24 November 1908 – 12 December 2000) was an Argentine and Mexican actress and singer, became one of the most iconic stars of the Golden Age of cinema in both Argentina and Mexico.
-She achieved fame throughout Latin America, and became known as "La Novia de América" ("The Sweetheart of the Americas").
+Libertad Lamarque Bouza (/es/; 24 November 1908 – 12 December 2000) was an Argentine and Mexican actress and singer, specialized in the musical genre of tango.
+Lamarque became one of the most iconic stars of the Golden Age of cinema in both Argentina and Mexico.
+She achieved fame throughout Latin America, and became known as "La Novia de América" ("The Girlfriend of America").
 By the time she died in 2000, she had appeared in 65 films (21 filmed in Argentina, 45 in Mexico and one in Spain) and six telenovelas, had recorded over 800 songs and had made innumerable theatrical appearances.

 Biography

-Libertad Lamarque was born in Rosario, Santa Fe Province, Argentina to Gaudencio Lamarque (1874-1947), an Uruguayan of French descent, and a widow of Spanish origin, Josefa Bouza (1863-1932).
+Libertad Lamarque was born in Rosario, Santa Fe, Argentina to Gaudencio Lamarque (1874-1947), an Uruguayan of French descent, and a widow of Spanish origin, Josefa Bouza (1863-1932).
 She was named Libertad (which means "Liberty") because at the time of her birth, her father, an anarchist, was imprisoned and pleading for release.

 Early career

 At the age of 7, Lamarque won first prize in a stage competition, and participated with a group of street singers that made tours of nearby cities.
 In 1923, she appeared in her first professional role, the stage show Madre Tierra.

 Her local acclaim convinced her parents that the family should relocate to Buenos Aires, where her chances of a career would be better.
 The family hung their hopes on a letter of introduction from a local journalist to the owner of the National Theatre, Pascual Carcavallo.
 It proved successful, as in 1926 Libertad was hired to sing in the choir and given a one-year contract.
 Her debut was in a play called La muchacha de Montmartre (The Girl from Montmartre) by José A. Saldías, where she sang as part of a trio with Olinda Bozán and Antonia Volpe, to the guitar accompaniment of Rafael Iriarte.
 Within a couple of months, she had begun singing on Radio Prieto, and was signed for record production with Victor Records, which released her first album, Gaucho Sol, on 26 September 1926, as well as the single Chilenito.

 In 1929, she began working in Alberto Vaccarezza's, El conventillo de la Paloma ("The Tenement of the Dove"), which was about the life of a girl Doce Pesos, living in an immigrant tenement house.
 After two years and 1,000 performances, Lamarque quit the show to focus on her music career.
 She traveled through several provinces of Argentina and through neighboring Paraguay accompanied by three.
 In 1930, following this tour she entered a competition held at the Teatro Colón in Buenos Aires, won first prize for her performances of the tangos "La cumparsita" and "Tocaneando", and earned the title "Queen of Tango".
 She capped this cycle by performing Oscar Straus's Tres valses (Three Waltzes), an adaptation of the operetta, with Chilean singer Choly Mur.